The owner told Australia Post that I am buying the business. What happens next?

 If you need a loan, Banks can usually lend up to 50% of the purchase price of the post office.
 If you need a bank loan, you usually need to own property (your own house or an investment property).

 How often will Australia Post pay me?

-Australia Post doesn’t pay you – you pay yourself.
+You don't have to wait for Australia Post to pay you – you can pay yourself.
 At the end of each day you will do a quick end of day balance on your computer and see how much you earned.
 You can pay yourself daily.
 You don’t need to wait until the end of the week or the month.
 There are some services (such as post boxes) that Australia Post pays you, but the majority of payments you make to yourself (you transfer money to your own bank account).